MikaBerglund/Securing-Configuration-Settings-in-ASP-NET-Core/README.md

 Configuration files, such as `appsettings.Development.json`, are typically files that you exclude from source control in the [`.gitignore`](.gitignore) file.
 Usually, I create a markdown file that describes the contents and schema of the configuration file that has been excluded, to make it easier for new developers to get going.

 Have a look at [`appsettings.Development.json.md`](AspNetCoreApp/appsettings.Development.json.md) for details.

+## Live Demo

+There is a live demo of this application available on Azure.
+[Have a look!](https://secure-settings-demo-web.azurewebsites.net/)